 Put a breathable netted fabric over their baby seat/baby stroller.
 This also prevents germs from landing on your little one if someone sneezes while you’re out grocery shopping or strolling down the sidewalk.

 Block Your Baby

 You can say “no” with your body language.
 Turn away from the person, steer your stroller or cart in another direction, or give them a look that communicates you aren’t interested in connecting, etc.

 Hang A Sign

 Perhaps one of the easiest ways to ask people not to touch your baby is to use a cute sign!
 Hang a little sign on the stroller or car seat that indicates your wish for them not to touch.
 This can be directly stated, such as “Please no touching!” or it can be funny, like “Watch out!
 Baby bites!”
 The sign says it all for you!
-If someone happens to continue to cross your boundaries even with a sign, make sure you have a back-up plan from one of the suggestions above.
+If someone continues to cross your boundaries even with a sign, make sure you have a back-up plan from one of the suggestions above.
 Don’t worry, mama.
-Most people will completely understand your hesitancy to allow touching, especially at a time like this.
+Most people will completely understand your hesitancy to allow touching.